 Wool is great at keeping you warm, but it can be tricky to wash.
 I’ve put together a guide today on how to wash wool, to help keep you right!

-Come this time of year I’m rarely out of a woollen jumper or cardigan, or without a woollen hat or scarf.
+Come this time of year I’m rarely out of a woolly jumper or cardigan, or without a woolly hat or scarf.
 There’s nothing quite like a soft woollen to keep you warm.
 Finisterre* kindly sent me the alpaca wool jumper above, and I have to say it’s now one of my very favourites.
 Whether I’m out on a walk or curled up in front of the fire, it’s seeing me right and keeping the chills at bay.
 Finisterre has strong ethical values too, so it’s an all-round feel-good wear.

 What I love most about wool is that if you look after it, it can last a lifetime.
 I’ve got some handy tips today on how to look after your woollen clothing, and how to wash wool.
 These will help to keep your garments looking fresh and as good as new, no matter how old they are.
 They’ll also lengthen their lifespan, for extra sustainability points.

 Let’s talk laundry!